jrbromberg/bank-emails-to-spreadsheet/README.md

 This is made to work with BECU but could be modified to work with any bank that can send email alerts for all transactions.

+# Included

+- Code for Google Apps Script
+- A simple starter spreadsheet to upload to Google Sheets
+- Basic setup instructions for whole process

 # Features

-* Code for Google Apps Script
-* A simple starter spreadsheet to upload to Google Sheets
-* Setup instructions
+Script
+- Pulls email received datetime, account, transaction type, amount, and transaction description into Transactions tab for each transaction
+- Checks new transactions against pending transactions to keep balances correct
+- Updates email labels after processing
+- Incluldes some basic error handling with email alerts

+Spreadsheet
+- Sums transaction information by account in the Balances tab.

 # Setup